miguelperezenciso/CTGAcourse/Chapter1_Background/README.md

 ### Metrics of nucleotide diversity
+Broadly, mutation generates new variability whereas drift erodes it.
+A basic question is then measuring genetic variability.
 There are numerous metrics for DNA variability.
 The two main ones are Watterson’s estimate ([theta](https://en.wikipedia.org/wiki/Watterson_estimator)) and Tajima’s diversity ([pi](https://en.wikipedia.org/wiki/Nucleotide_diversity)).
 Watterson's metrics depends on the number of SNPs per sequence length.
 Tajima’s diversity estimate is the average number of allele differences between all pairs of individuals.
 In all cases, the estimator must be divided by the number of base pairs analyzed.
 Under a neutral model (i.e., only drift, panmixia and constant effective size), both estimators should be the same.
+Differences between both estimators appear because of selection or demographic events (bottlenecks, admixture, ...).

-#### TOY EXERCISE
+#### Toy exercise
 Here is a list of 7 aligned sequences

     AAATTTTCCGGCA